 You’re going to love how easy it is to make this recipe now that you have your donut pan and gluten-free flour blend.

-Next, you’ll add the milk, egg, butter, pumpkin or applesauce, and vanilla extract.
-Mix the batter together well with a whisk until it’s well combined and looks like this:
+Step #2: Add the milk, egg, butter, pumpkin or applesauce, and vanilla extract.
+Mix the batter together well with a whisk until it’s well combined.

-Divide the batter evenly between the 12-cavity donut pan.
+Step #3: Divide the batter evenly into 12 cavities.
 I spoon the batter into the cavities, then swish it around with a small spatula to evenly spread the batter without making a huge mess.
-(Please note I used two 6-cavity donut pans.)
+You could also add the batter to a piping bag and pipe it into each cavity.

 Once sifted, combine the dry ingredient with just a bit of milk (or milk substitute) and mix well.